-The studies of the US Department of Education has shown that 42.2 million Americans repaid their loans for a sum of nearly $1.5 trillion.
+Aren't you surprised that 42.2 million Americans repaid their loans for a sum of nearly $1.5 trillion?
 More than fifty percent of the students who have graduated are carrying the burdens of their student loans.
 There are a few types of loans which wants you to start repaying the student loans from the day on which you are granted the loans.
 There are some other loans, that demand for a loan repayment only once you graduate.

 It is a common misconception that bankruptcy is the best possible solution to escape from the loans.
 Bankruptcy wouldn’t always solve the problem of student loans.
 Only in extremely rare cases would bankruptcy be a reason behind student loan forgiveness.

 Table of Contents

-Having a federal student loan would make you automatically entitled to receive these financial benefits.
-Under the income-driven repayment plan, the repayment period received an extension from 20 to 25 years.
-Due to the change in the situation, the payment will also change.
+Having a federal student loan would make you automatically entitled to receive several financial benefits.
+Under the Income-Driven Repayment plan, a repayment extension of up to 20 to 25 years is granted.

 As the payment is significantly smaller, more interest is paid over the length of the loan.
 By signing up for a graduated repayment plan, you will be able to pay a larger amount than the other repayment plans.